aliheidary1381/ATU-OS-labs/project/api/README.md

 ##### Serialization
-Serialization is the process of converting structures into bytes that can be sent via communication protocols like TCP, while deserialization recovers the original structures from the serialized bytes.
+Serialization is the process of converting structures into bytes that can be sent via communication protocols like TCP, while deserialization recovers the original structure from the serialized bytes.
-Serialization formats specify how serialization and deserialization should take place, and allow communicating processes to understand the bytes being received from one another.
+Serialization formats specify how serialization and deserialization should occur, and allow communicating processes to understand the bytes being received from one another.
 JSON, XML, and protobuf are some common serialization formats that often find use in configuration files.